Current validation practice undermines surgical AI development: Discussion

-In summary, while \textit{Metrics Reloaded} \cite{maier2024metrics} provided metric recommendations for image-based validation, our new framework extends this foundation to pitfalls stemming from the temporal and hierarchical complexity of surgical video analysis.
-We envision this work as a catalyst for improved validation practice and future benchmarking efforts.
-By raising awareness of widespread pitfalls, we aim to inspire a paradigm shift toward more robust, interpretable, and clinically grounded validation pipelines.
-By systematically mapping validation pitfalls to their consequences, this work offers a structured foundation for integrating validation quality criteria into clinical trial design, regulatory review, and publication guidelines.
-Concretely, our findings may inform the development or refinement of reporting standards for medical video analysis, such as TRIPOD-AI \cite{collins2021protocol}, DECIDE-AI \cite{vasey2022reporting}, or future domain-specific extensions.
-Going forward, the consortium will focus on translating these pitfalls into surgery-specific metric and aggregation recommendations, further advancing the reliability and clinical readiness of surgical AI models.
+In summary, while \textit{Metrics Reloaded} \cite{maier2024metrics} provided metric recommendations for image-based validation, our framework extends this foundation to pitfalls stemming from the temporal and hierarchical complexity of surgical video analysis.
+We envision this work as a catalyst for improved validation practice and future benchmarking.
+By raising awareness of widespread pitfalls, we aim to promote more robust, interpretable, and clinically grounded validation.
+By systematically mapping validation pitfalls to their consequences and providing practical best practices, this work can support integration of validation quality criteria into clinical trial design, regulatory review, and publication guidelines, such as the development or refinement of reporting standards for medical video analysis (e.g., TRIPOD-AI \cite{collins2021protocol}, DECIDE-AI \cite{vasey2022reporting}, or future domain-specific extensions).
+Going forward, our consortium will focus on translating these pitfalls into surgery-specific metric and aggregation recommendations, further advancing the reliability and clinical readiness of surgical AI models.